qalqi/RNCryptoPlayGround/README.md

 Be aware that this takes a significant time for the first clean build.
 Make a coffee, drink a beer, go for a walk or play with the dog while it is building.

-In a new tab, start the emulator, in this case running iOs -
+In a new tab, start the emulator, in this case running iOS -

 ```
 yarn ios